reva2/jsonapi/README.md

-# jsonapi
-Library for JSON API implementation
+# JSON API
+This library allows you quickly implement JSON API in your application based on Symfony components.

+# Documentation
+Coming soon...